Alino/Mongo2ES/README.md

 ## limitations:
-- only one mongo database can be synced to ES
+- only one mongo database can be synced to ES, because we are tailing single MONGO_OPLOG_URL